Enumeration of Odd-Dimensional Partitions modulo 4: Development of the modular hook recursion formula

-\begin{remark} Let $n$ be as above.
-Denote $j := \min(\bin(n))$.
-Then, $\Od(n) \equiv b_{j+1}b_{j}\mod 4$.
-This corresponds to taking the binary expansion of $n$, removing all the rightmost zeros and returning the rightmost two digits of the newly obtained string modulo 4. \end{remark}
+\begin{remark} Let $n$ have the binary expansion $[b_kb_{k-1}\ldots b_0]_2$.
+Let $j$ be the minimum index such that $b_j = 1$.
+Then, $\Od(n) \equiv [b_{j+1}b_{j}]_2 \mod 4$.
+Equivalently, one may view the process of finding $\Od(n)$ as starting with the binary expansion of $n$, removing all the rightmost zeros, and returning as the output the rightmost two digits of the newly obtained string mod 4. \end{remark}